 Sundrum Castle is one of the oldest inhabited castles in Scotland.
 The barony of Sundrum was granted to Sir Duncan Wallace and his wife Eleonora Bruce, Countess of Carrick in 1373.
-Sir Duncan Wallace, Sherriff of Ayr, commissioned construction of the castle the same year.
+Sir Duncan Wallace, Sherriff of Ayr, commissioned the construction of the castle the same year.

 Sundrum was the home of the Cathcart family for four centuries until 1753 when it was sold by 9th Lord Cathcart to John Murray of Broughton for £18,000.

-John Hamilton, son of John and Margaret Hamilton, bought Sundrum estate in 1762, he was a merchant, committed to improving farming in the area.
+John Hamilton, son of John and Margaret Hamilton bought Sundrum estate in 1762, he was a merchant, committed to improving farming in the area.
 He married Lillias Montgomerie, sister of Hugh Montgomerie, 12th Earl of Eglinton.
 Lillias was an heiress, and in 1759 she obtained an act of parliament to enable her to sell her estates in Renfrew and purchase lands in Ayrshire.
 Their intertwined family crests are carved into the fireplace in the Great Hall of the castle.
-Interestingly, the 11th Earl of Eglinton was guarantor for the printing of the 1786 Kilmarnock edition of Robert Burns book of poems.
+Interestingly, the 11th Earl of Eglinton was a guarantor for the printing of the 1786 Kilmarnock edition of Robert Burns's book of poems.

 The Hamilton family altered and improved the castle over the next 150 years.
-They added the rear west section, the northern section, the Mews, and the Wallace (clock) tower.
+They added the rear west section, the northern section, The Mews, and the Wallace (clock) tower.